realA10001986/Time-Circuits-Display/README.md

 - Non-zero values make the clock cycle through a number of pre-programmed times, your custom times are ignored.
 The value means "minutes" (hence "MIN-UTES") between changes.
 - Hold ENTER to select the value shown and exit the menu ("SAVE" is displayed briefly)

-How to adjust the display brightness (display shows "LVL"):
+How to adjust the display brightness:
 - Hold ENTER to invoke main menu
 - Press ENTER until "BRI-GHT" is shown
 - Hold ENTER, the displays show all elements, the top-most display says "LVL"